 This Bible was the combined work of William Tyndale and John Rogers, along with contributions from Miles Coverdale.
 It was published under the pseudonym 'Thomas Matthew' because the people had already killed Brother Tyndale and were rejecting the truth of God's word.
 They eventually killed Brother John Rogers as well.
+Check the progress below.

 The only one in the world that is modern spelling & normal font